 Changing the TPCRM Conversation

-Consider, for a moment, security questionnaires.
-They are lengthy, asking for lots of information, but how many of the answers impact your decision to bring on a third party or not?
+Consider, for a moment, security assessments.
+The questionaires are lengthy, asking for lots of information, but how many of the answers impact your decision to bring on a third party or not?
 Are all those questions necessary?

 When you think about it, many of the compliance questions don’t change that often.
 The average organization uses 5,800 third-party applications and vendors, if not more.
 So, the practice of every organization creating their own customized assessment comes into question.
 Is this viable and realistic, given our growing dependence on third parties?